 - Method: Wipe from top to bottom and from clean to dirty, using an 'S' shaped motion for surfaces.
-(Overlap slightly and return outside the surface, to avoid missing areas). - Wipe all surfaces including underneath, paying particular attention to 'high touch' points. - Avoid transferring microorganisms, dispose of wipe / cloth between each separate surface or if it becomes dry or soiled. - Items washed with hot water and detergent to be dried with a disposable towel/roll. - Leave to air dry if using Clinell detergent wipes
+(Overlap slightly and return outside the surface, to avoid missing areas). - Wipe all surfaces including underneath, paying particular attention to 'high touch' points. - Avoid transferring microorganisms, dispose of wipe / cloth between each separate surface or if it becomes dry or soiled. - Items washed with warm water and detergent to be dried with a disposable towel/roll. - Leave to air dry if using detergent/disinfectant impregnated wipes.